mqnc/talon_german/README.md

 This is the first prototype, don't expect a highly satisfying user experience.

 ## Dependencies
 This is a plug-in for (so far only the patreon-only beta version of) Talon Voice (https://talonvoice.com/).
-It also relies on some functions from knausj's repo: https://github.com/knausj85/knausj_talon.

 ## Setup
 * download the German language model from https://alphacephei.com/vosk/models/vosk-model-de-0.6.zip and extract it into `~/.talon/vosk/`